pawanmsr/n-methods/README.md

 Run the build before copying the source templates into the solution.
 At least add basic tests for all new implementations.
 Tests in [test](/test/) and method signatures in [include](/include/).
 Run CTest to verify and trust source code.

-### Milestones

-- [x] Become Cyan.
-- [ ] Become Blue.
-- [ ] Become Purple.
-    Frame it with caption:
-    "Now I have become Purple, a mixture of blue and red." :joy:
-- [ ] Edge off, but casually aim for other ranks.

-Blue is the standard everywhere.

 <pre>
 .
 +-- build / bin